How to choose Rake for Small Rocks & Gravel

 The number and size of tines can vary greatly.
 There are rakes with 14 tines and ones with 16 tines.

-Strong, sturdy teeth with wide gaps are always better than thick metal.
+Solid and sturdy teeth with wide gaps are always better than thick metal.
 The last thing you want is for your rake teeth to break.
-If appropriate, look for carbon steel, which tends to be stronger and less prone to chipping than alternatives (although this obviously does not apply to models made of other metals such as aluminum).
+If appropriate, look for carbon steel, which tends to be stronger and less prone to chipping than alternatives (although this does not apply to models of other metals such as aluminum).

 The degree of strength of the tines and the materials they are made of should match the type of work you plan to do.
 The best quality teeth are resistant to corrosion and will not bend or break when used properly.